dglauche/splunk_upgrade_app_compatibility_checker/README.md

   target splunk version.
 * Obviously there a couple of apps which are not listed within the splunkbase so they cannot be checked.
 They will marked as "undecided" (see belows screenshot).
+* This app is by no means a substitution of Splunk's python upgrade readiness [app](https://splunkbase.splunk.com/app/5483/) as it does not analyze any code.
+It simply reach out to splunkbase to check compatibility information listed there.
+* You technically could check deployment apps but the REST API call mentioned does only contain apps installed locally.

 ## How does it look?
 ![screenshot](./static/screenshot.jpg)